TiciaD/TicTacToe/pseudocode.md

 - Square
     - onPress() ---> function that adds `player.symbol` to value of square
     - `square.value` ---> value stored in square, starts as empty string
+    - `square.player` ---> value of player's symbol, i.e. 1 or 10
     - updateView() ---> function to DISPLAY 'X', 'O' or blank based on state
     - isClicked() ---> true/false, has square been clicked once?